Boundary maps and maximal representations on infinite dimensional Hermitian symmetric spaces: Bounded cohomology and the bounded K ahler class

-represents the bounded K\"ahler class. \end{lem} \begin{proof} Since any 4-tuple $(V_0,V_1,V_2,V_3)\in\Ii_p^4$ is contained in a finite dimensional subspace of $\Hh(p,\infty)$, it follows from \cite[Theorem 5.3]{Clerc} that the cocycle $C_\beta^V$ is a strict alternating bounded cocycle, cohomologous to $C_\omega^x$: the difference of the cocycles is the coboundary of a function defined similarly to the function $f_{x,y}$ in the proof of Lemma \ref{lem:5.3}, but integrating on simplices with some ideal vertices. \end{proof}
+\begin{proof} Since any 4-tuple $(V_0,V_1,V_2,V_3)\in\Ii_p^4$ is contained in a finite dimensional subspace of $\Hh(p,\infty)$, it follows from \cite[Theorem 5.3]{Clerc} that the cocycle $C_\beta^V$ is a strict alternating bounded cocycle, cohomologous to $C_\omega^x$: the difference of the cocycles is the coboundary of a function defined similarly to the function $f_{x,y}$ in the proof of Lemma \ref{lem:5.3}, but integrating on simplices with some ideal vertices. \end{proof}

 \begin{remark} It is worth remarking that, if $G$ is a (finite dimensional) Hermitian Lie group, the cocycles $C_\omega^x$ and $C_\beta^V$ also define a class $\kappa^{cb}_G$ in the continuous bounded cohomology $\Hcb^2(G,\R)$.
 This class generates the continuous bounded cohomology $\Hcb^2(G,\R)$ for simple groups of Hermitian type. \end{remark}